-This March 2016 the SAT has witnessed its biggest change in 30 years!
-The New SAT debuted on March 5, 2016 in the US.
-Outside of the US, it will be administered for the first time on May 7, 2016.
+This March 2016 the SAT witnessed its biggest change in 30 years!
+The New SAT debuted on March 5, 2016 in the US, and on May 7, 2016 it has been administered for the first time in India.

 The SAT has undergone a revision in terms of structure and content.

 WHY the change?
 Here’s the College Board’s version!

 Closely aligned to challenging classroom work